-- EPA IPC Licence Ref.
+- The area of Oughter Bog (Figure 3.1). - EPA IPC Licence Ref.
 P0500-01.
-As part of Condition 10.2 of this license, a rehabilitation plan must be prepared for permanent rehabilitation of the cutaway boglands within the licensed area.
-Oughter bog is part of the Boora Bog group. - The proposed Scheme is designed to exceed the stabilisation requirements as defined by the IPC Licence.
-This Scheme is designed to enhance the ecosystem services of Oughter Bog, in particular, optimising climate action benefits.
-The proposed interventions will mean that environmental stabilisation is achieved (meaning IPC obligations are met) and, in addition, significant other ecosystem service benefits particularly for climate action will be accrued. - The area of Oughter Bog is defined by Figure 3.1 - The local environmental conditions of Oughter Bog identify cutaway re-wetting as the most suitable rehabilitation approach for this site.
-There is a strong alkaline influence on the ground-water at this site.
-This means that re-wetting will lead to the development of fen, Reed Swamp and other associated wetland/peatland habitats. - Bord na Móna have defined the key goal and outcome of rehabilitation at Oughter Bog as environmental stabilisation and optimising suitable hydrological conditions, and setting the site on a trajectory towards the development of naturally functioning peatland habitats (fen, Reed swamp and other associated wetland habitats). - Rehabilitation of Oughter Bog will support multiple National strategies of climate action, biodiversity action and other key environmental strategies such was the Water Framework Directive. - The time frame for the delivery of the planned rehabilitation will be undertaken according to available resources and appropriate constraints. - It is not proposed to carry out any rehabilitation in the marginal cutover bog zone as this is quite fragmented by private turbary.
+As part of Condition 10.2 of this license, a rehabilitation plan must be prepared for permanent rehabilitation of the boglands within the licensed area. - The proposed rehabilitation is designed to exceed the requirements as defined by the IPC Licence.
+PCAS is designed to enhance the ecosystem services of Oughter Bog, in particular, optimising climate action benefits.
+The proposed improvements will mean that environmental stabilization is achieved (meaning IPC obligations are met) and, in addition, significant other ecosystem service benefits will be accrued. - The local environmental conditions of Oughter Bog identify wetland rehabilitation as the most suitable rehabilitation approach for the majority of this site. - The key objective of rehabilitation, as defined by this licence, is environmental stabilisation of the bog.
+Bord na Móna have defined the key goal and outcome of rehabilitation at Oughter Bog as environmental stabilisation and optimising deep peat re-wetting, and setting the site on a trajectory towards the development of Reed Swamp and fen on shallow more alkaline peat and other subsoils. - Rehabilitation of Oughter Bog will support multiple national strategies of climate action, biodiversity action and other key environmental strategies such was the Water Framework Directive. - Time frame.
+Rehabilitation measures will be carried out during the period of PCAS (2020-2025).
+The surrender of the licence is likely to extend beyond the PCAS timeframe. - It is not proposed to carry out any rehabilitation in the narrow marginal raised bog remnants along the western margins.
+Generally, these bog remnants are narrow, or are subject to turbary, and do not have positive bog restoration prospects.